 |Year||Elective Salary Deferral Limit||Catch-up Contributions if Age 50 or Older||Total Possible Employee Contribution Limit||Limit on All Sources||Source|

 The elective salary deferral limit remains unchanged at $19,500 for 2021.
-The catch-up limit for employees also remains unchanged at $6,500 in 2021.
+The catch-up limit for employees over 50 also remains unchanged at $6,500 in 2021.
 Therefore, the total maximum contribution for employees at least 50 years old remains $26,000.

 Limits Apply to Two Plans

 These limits apply to any 403(b) and 401(k) accounts a taxpayer might have during the year.
-In other words, if you have two or more jobs or switch jobs in the middle of the year, you may have to devote some time to track your contributions to your 401(k) and 403(b) plans to make sure that you do not contribute more than the amount allowed.
+In other words, if you have two or more jobs or switch jobs in the middle of the year, you may have to devote some time to tracking your contributions to your 401(k) and 403(b) plans to make sure that you do not contribute more than the amount allowed.
 Failure to pay attention to these limits across accounts can result in significant annual penalties.

 Some Tips for Breaking Down the Limit

 It might be easiest to break the annual limit into equal dollar amounts per pay period if you plan to contribute the maximum amount allowed.
 This will allow you to save the same amount each pay period, and it will dollar-cost-average your contributions into your retirement investments.
 You can do this by taking your annual contribution amount and dividing that total by the number of pay periods during the year.

 Elective deferrals are treated separately from the employer's matching contributions.
 Each has its own limits and tax treatment.
-Elective salary deferrals can be placed into a tax-deferred traditional 403(b) or into a post-tax Roth 403(b) account, or a combination of traditional and Roth accounts as long as the total of all salary deferrals equals less than the annual maximum.
+Elective salary deferrals can be placed into a tax-deferred traditional 403(b) or a post-tax Roth 403(b) account, or a combination of traditional and Roth accounts as long as the total of all salary deferrals equals less than the annual maximum.